hyrumsycamore/CVP-103_piano_keys/README.md

 **CVP Series:** 90 series, 100 series, and 200 series.
 **P-Series:** P-80, P-90, P-120, P-155.
 **Professional Synths:** Motif 8, ES8, XS8, and S90.
-  **Note on Tolerances:** Because these keys rely on a "snug fit" with the original hooking mechanisms, your printer's calibration is key.
+&nbsp;&nbsp;&nbsp;&nbsp;**Note on Tolerances:** Because these keys rely on a "snug fit" with the original hooking mechanisms, your printer's calibration is key.
 If you are using a different model than the CVP-103, I recommend printing a single "C" key first to test the return action and height.

 # 3D Printing Guide for Yamaha GH Keys
   Because these keys are mechanical parts subject to repeated stress (the "pounding" you mentioned), printing them correctly is just as important as the model itself.
 Here are the recommended settings based on the iterative testing of this project.
   **1. Material Selection**
-    **Recommended: PETG or ABS.** These materials have better "creep" resistance and flexibility than PLA.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Recommended: PETG or ABS.** These materials have better "creep" resistance and flexibility than PLA.
 Since the keys use a hooking mechanism that must slightly flex during installation, PLA may be too brittle and snap over time.
-    **Avoid: Resin (SLA).** While beautiful, standard resins are often too brittle for the high-impact nature of a "Graded Hammer" action.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Avoid: Resin (SLA).** While beautiful, standard resins are often too brittle for the high-impact nature of a "Graded Hammer" action.
   **2. Orientation**
-    **Horizontal** (On its side): This is the strongest orientation.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Horizontal** (On its side): This is the strongest orientation.
 By printing the key on its side, the layer lines run the length of the key.
 This ensures that the stress from your fingers doesn't pull the layers apart (delamination).
   **Vertical (Standing up):** Not recommended.
 While it provides the smoothest surface finish for your fingers, the hooking mechanism at the back will be very weak and prone to snapping along layer lines.
   **3. Slicer Settings**
-    **Layer Height:** 0.15mm to 0.2mm.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Layer Height:** 0.15mm to 0.2mm.
 Using a smaller layer height will make the curved edges feel smoother under your fingers.
-    **Wall Count (Perimeters):** 3-4 walls.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Wall Count (Perimeters):** 3-4 walls.
 Most of the strength should come from the walls, not the infill.
-    **Infill: 20-30% Gyroid.** Gyroid provides equal strength in all directions, which is great for the mechanical vibration of a piano key.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Infill: 20-30% Gyroid.** Gyroid provides equal strength in all directions, which is great for the mechanical vibration of a piano key.
-    **Supports: Required.** Because of the internal cavities and the hooking mechanism, you will need to enable supports.
+  &nbsp;&nbsp;&nbsp;&nbsp;**Supports: Required.** Because of the internal cavities and the hooking mechanism, you will need to enable supports.
 Use "Snug" or "Tree" supports for easier removal from the tight internal channels.
   **4. Post-Processing**
     **Sanding:** To get that "OEM feel," start with 400-grit sandpaper and work your way up to 1000 or 2000-grit (wet sanding).
     **Lubrication:** When installing, apply a small amount of PTFE (Teflon) grease (like Super Lube) to the guide pins and the hooking mechanism.
 This prevents the plastic-on-plastic squeaking that often occurs with 3D-printed parts.